eth-protocol-fellows/cohort-five/projects/project-ideas.md

 By Nimbus Team

 This involves extending Constantine's KZG implementation to support PeerDAS.
 Potential aspects include:
-- allowing for siwtching between c-zkg, Constantine, and potential other implementations
+- allowing for siwtching between c-kzg, Constantine, and potential other implementations
 - formally benchmarking between these backends, including for example across different hardware configurations such as ARM, pre-AVX x86, and AVX x86
 - allowing runtime detection and switching based on benchmarking of optimal cryptographic backends